nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### Scheduling appointments : `schedule`

+Got a new appointment or a postpone is needed?
-Schedules an appointment date and time you have with your client.
+You can schedule an appointment date and time you have with your client with `schedule`.

 Format: `schedule INDEX s/DATETIME`